Adverse Reactions to Complementary and Alternative Medicines

 Asteraceae plants include:

-Q 6: What reactions have been caused by Asteraceae?
+Q 6: What reactions can be caused by Asteraceae?

 Allergic sensitisation to Asteraceae pollen is linked with allergic reactions to plant-derived complementary and alternative medicines such as echinacea, royal jelly, bee pollen extracts and chamomile, as well as foods like celery, honey, sunflower seeds, carrot, lettuce, watermelon, and nuts.